openwns/documentation/usersGuide/modules/dll/wifimac/experiment1.rst

 .. literalinclude:: ../../../../../.createManualsWorkingDir/wifimac.tutorial.experiment1.config.NodeCreation.Virtual
    :language: python

-The RANG is represents the portal to the Internet to which all APs in the network must be connected.
+The RANG represents the portal to the Internet to which all APs in the network must be connected.
 Therefore, the RANG also contains a listener for all uplink-traffic of the STAs.